Kutup NQ

 Local datasets

-Versioned JSON datasets remain the primary knowledge base for industrial automation, protocols, process control, SQL, and machine learning fundamentals.
+Versioned JSON datasets for industrial automation, protocols, process control, SQL, and ML fundamentals.

 Wikipedia

-Used as neutral background context when the local datasets mention a concept but do not fully unpack it.
+Neutral background context when local datasets mention a concept but don't fully unpack it.

 Approved RSS feeds